-Lately there has been quite a spotlight on sinkholes in Florida.
+Lately, there has been quite a spotlight on sinkholes in Florida.
 It seems to be in the news daily.
-For those of you that don’t know what a sink hole is let me explain it (as Wikipedia does): A sinkhole, also known as a sink, snake hole, swallow hole, swallet, doline, or cenote, is a natural depression or hole in the Earth’s surface caused by karst processes — for example, the chemical dissolution of carbonate rocks or suffosion processes in sandstone.
-Sinkholes may vary in size from 1 to 600 metres (3.3 to 2,000 ft) both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
+For those of you that don’t know what a sinkhole is let me explain it (as Wikipedia does): A sinkhole, also known as a sink, snake hole, swallow hole, swallet, doline, or cenote, is a natural depression or hole in the Earth’s surface caused by karst processes — for example, the chemical dissolution of carbonate rocks or suffosion processes in sandstone.
+Sinkholes may vary in size from 1 to 600 meters (3.3 to 2,000 ft) both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
 Sinkholes may be formed gradually or suddenly, and are found worldwide.
 The different terms for sinkholes are often used interchangeably

 So basically water dissolves whatever type of rock (usually limestone)is beneath the land, it creates a space and then eventually the land will collapse.
 Here in Florida in the Central part of the state, it is common for this to occur.
-Determining whether or not it will occur however, is not so easy.
+Determining whether or not it will occur, however, is not so easy.

 I have pulled the information below from the Florida Department of Financial Services website for some information about sinkholes.